 DHCP (Dynamic Host Configuration Protocol) allows you to automatically assign TCP/IP settings to workstations on your network.
-Your P681 can act as a DHCP server or client.
+Your P681 can act as a DHCP Server or as a surrogate DHCP server (DHCP Relay) where it relays IP address assignment from the actual DHCP server to the clients.

-Networking Compatibility
+• Networking Compatibility

-Your Prestige is compatible with the major SDSL DSLAM (Digital Subscriber Line Access Multiplexer) providers, making configuration as simple as possible for you.
+Your Prestige is compatible with the major SDSL DSLAM (Digital Subscriber Line Access Multiplexer) providers including Ascend/Lucent and Copper Mountain, making configuration as simple as possible for you.

-Encapsulation
+• Encapsulation

 The Prestige 681 supports RFC 1490 (Multiprotocol over Frame Relay) and PPP over HDLC (RFC 1662) encapsulation.
+Please see section 4.6 for more information on specific encapsulation methods.

-NAT/SUA for single-IP-address Internet Access
+• NAT/SUA for single-IP-address Internet Access